mir4ef/mea2n/README.md

 <a name="lite-server"></a>
 #### Lite server

 If you want, you can run the client side separately from node with `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the client side source files.
-To run the app with a secure connection (`https`) please use the `--ssl` flag - `ng server --ssl` - and change the protocol to `https` - `https://localhost:4200/`.
+To run the app with a secure connection (`https`) please use the `--ssl` flag - `ng server --ssl` (or simply run `npm start`) - and change the protocol to `https` - `https://localhost:4200/`.
 It is **recommended** to run it with the secure flag to be closer to the prod env, which uses the secure protocol.

 **Note**: If you want to listen for client side changes and auto build the client side and still use the node URL, you can use `npm run build:watch`, but this won't auto refresh the browser.